-With speeds every increasing and infrastructure ever expanding it seems strange for these restrictions to be ever growing and while not a severe as the the US proposed two tier internet traffic system does in some way relate in that certain types of traffic or data are restricted in speed where as others aren't.
+With speeds ever increasing and infrastructure ever expanding it seems strange for these restrictions to be ever growing and while not as severe as the US proposed two tier internet traffic system it does in some way relate in that certain types of traffic or data is restricted in speed whereas others aren't.

-This may at first sound complicated but the best and most simplest way to do this is to sign up for a service known as a Virtual Private Network, not only can this encrypt the data you transfer on the fly but it also sends this data to a third party server before passing it on to the wider internet.
+This may at first sound complicated but the best and simplest way to do this is to sign up for a service known as a Virtual Private Network (VPN).
+Not only can this encrypt the data you transfer on the fly but it also sends this data to a third party server before passing it on to the wider internet.

-First you have to consider that some VPN providers don't allow torrent traffic, or if they do they only allow it on specific servers.
-For ease of searching I recommend the following two providers as they are two of very few who allow torrent traffic over their full range of servers :-
+First, you have to consider that some VPN providers don't allow torrent traffic, or if they do they only allow it on specific servers.
+For ease of searching, I recommend the following three providers as they allow torrent traffic over their sevice :-

 DMCA notice worries

-For those concerned about receiving DMCA notices, especially in the US would be wise to heed the advice given by LiquidVPN owner, David Cox.
+For those concerned about receiving DMCA notices, especially in the US would be wise to heed the advice given by former-LiquidVPN owner, David Cox.

 As said earlier if you have data transfer caps which affect all traffic then it won't bypass those but it will definitely bypass any torrent throttling or newsgroup traffic throttling that your ISP has in place.